ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2024.md

 ![chart-Avg-Total-Earnings-per-Node](/uploads/chart-Avg-Total-Earnings-per-Node-November-2024.png)

-The average earnings per active staking node fell to 6.90 xBZZ in November, reflecting the impact of reduced network rewards on individual nodes.
+The average earnings per active staking node fell to 6.90 xBZZ in November, reflecting the impact of reduced total network rewards combined with a slight increase in the number of active staking nodes.

 ## Total Active Staking Nodes by Month